 Mandarin Oriental Bangkok

 The oldest continuously operating hotel in Bangkok, opened in 1876, with a river address that puts you steps from the Amorosa bar at Arun Residence and a short river taxi from Lebua.
-Agoda reviewers rate it 9.2/10 across thousands of stays, with the riverside rooms and the Authors' Lounge afternoon tea cited most consistently.
-The tradeoff is price: at $345 per night, you're paying for the address and the history as much as the room.
-Worth it if and only if the Mandarin Oriental name carries weight for your trip.
+Recent guests rate it 9.2/10 across thousands of stays, with the riverside rooms and the Authors' Lounge afternoon tea cited most consistently.
+The trade-off is price.
+At $345 per night, you're paying for the address and the history as much as the room.
+It works in its favor if the Mandarin Oriental name carries weight for your trip.

 Park Hyatt Bangkok

 The Park Hyatt sits in the Ploenchit corridor, positioned between Silom and Sukhumvit by BTS, which makes it the most practical base for rooftop-hopping across both areas.
-Agoda score of 9.0/10.
+Recent guests score it 9.0/10.
 The design is clean and contemporary, the gym is large, and the Penthouse Bar on the 34th floor is a quieter rooftop option if you want to stay in-house.
-The tradeoff is that it lacks the river drama of the Mandarin Oriental and the address history.
-What it gives you is a flawlessly run hotel in a highly accessible location.
+The trade-off is that it lacks the river drama of the Mandarin Oriental and the address history.
+What it gives you is a smoothly run hotel in a highly accessible location.

 The Peninsula Bangkok

 The Peninsula occupies the west bank of the Chao Phraya, which means every river-facing room is a view room, and the hotel's own shuttle boat puts you at ICONSIAM in minutes.
-Agoda score of 9.2/10, matching the Mandarin Oriental for guest satisfaction with a slightly more modern physical plant.
+Recent guests score it 9.2/10, matching the Mandarin Oriental for guest satisfaction with a slightly more modern physical plant.
 The three-tier pool terrace with the river beyond it is one of the more photographed hotel exteriors in Bangkok.
-The tradeoff is the west-bank location: you're a river crossing from the BTS and a boat ride from most rooftop bars, so the Peninsula works best if you're building a riverside-centered trip rather than a cross-city one.
+The trade-off is the west-bank location.
+You're a river crossing from the BTS and a boat ride from most rooftop bars, so the Peninsula works best if you're building a riverside-centered trip rather than a cross-city one.

 Frequently asked questions